muratk5n/thirdwave/en/README.md

 "@alexchaomander

-All these have led @GaryMarcus and Davis to conclude that relabeling 'pretrained language models' as foundation models is misleading and ultimately detrimental to the foundations that AI needs.
+[..R]elabeling 'pretrained language models' as foundation models is misleading and ultimately detrimental to the foundations that AI needs.
 If we don't understand how these models work, why call them foundation models at all?"

 ---